install.packages("LIBRARY")1 Getting Started with R

 In this course, we work with the combination of R + RStudio.

 - RStudio is the editor (IDE) that helps you sending inputs to R and collect outputs.
+You can download the latest Rstudio version here.

 Make sure you have a recent version of R + RStudio installed on your computer.
-If you have never used RStudio, here is a good video introducing the basic system and how R and RStudio interact.

 1.2 Libraries that you will need

 The R engine comes with a number of base functions, but one of the great things about R is that you can extend these base functions by libraries that can be programmed by anyone.
 In principle, you can install libraries from any website or file.
 In practice, however, most commonly used libraries are distributed via two major repositories.
-For statistical methods, this is CRAN, and for bioinformatics, this is ioconductor](https://www.bioconductor.org/).
+For statistical methods, this is CRAN, and for bioinformatics, this is [bioconductor](https://www.bioconductor.org/).

 To install a package from a library, use the command: